gatling/gatling/src/docs/content/tutorials/scripting-intro-js/index.md

 This section guides you through installation and setting up your developer environment.
 This guide uses JavaScript and the `gatling-js-demo` project.
 The JavaScript SDK is currently available for the `HTTP` protocol only.

+### Sign up for Gatling Enterprise Cloud

+Gatling Enterprise Cloud is a fully managed SaaS solution for load testing.
+Sign up for a [trial account](https://auth.gatling.io/auth/realms/gatling/protocol/openid-connect/registrations?client_id=gatling-enterprise-cloud-public&response_type=code&scope=openid&redirect_uri=https%3A%2F%2Fcloud.gatling.io%2Fr%2Fgatling) to run your first test on Gatling Enterprise Cloud.
+The [Gatling website](https://gatling.io/features) has a full list of Enterprise features.

 ### Install Gatling

 {{< alert info >}}
 **Prerequisites**
-[Node.js](https://nodejs.org/) v18 or later (LTS versions only) and npm v8 or later.
+- [Node.js](https://nodejs.org/) v18 or later (LTS versions only) and npm v8 or later.
 {{< /alert >}}

 Then, use the following procedure to install Gatling:

-1. Download the Gatling JS demo project zip file using the following download button:
+1. Download the JavaScript SDK zip file using the following download button:
 {{< button title="Download Gatling for JavaScript" >}}
 https://github.com/gatling/gatling-js-demo/archive/refs/heads/main.zip{{< /button >}}